By Steve Kane

 I’ll start this series off with a great piece of advice we see put to use quite often:

-“Don’t let the perfect get in the way of the good.”
+“Don’t let perfect get in the way of progress”

 Lean is about small, incremental improvements by everyone every day.
 A small step toward the goal is success.
 Burdening ourselves with the desire to be perfect in a single attempt sets us up for disappointment.

 A best practice we often see is lean practitioners accepting the fact that they might never reach their ideal state, but work toward it anyway.
 They work every day to simply be better than the day before.
 Every incremental improvement is an achievement worth celebrating.